 Coastal trails on The Isle of Thanet

-The rugged coastline of The Isle of Thanet offers spectacular views into chalk bays and far reaching seascapes, but if you’re after a route to follow, there’s the locally famous Viking Coastal Trail.
-Stretching 32 miles along the coast taking in the towns of Margate, Broadstairs and Ramsgate and then inland to historic villages such as Minster.
+The rugged coastline of The Isle of Thanet offers spectacular views into chalk bays and far reaching seascapes, but if you’re after a route to follow, there’s the locally famous Viking Coastal Trail, stretching 32 miles along the coast.
 Alternatively if you are in Ramsgate, there are four curated trails which have their own unique theme – such as one around the town’s regency history and another taking in the local bays.
-Stroll and uncover history and memorable views

 Explore Kent – Winter Walks